Pine Grove Furnace State Park

 Hiking - Biking - Picnicking - Swimming - Boating - Fishing - Hunting - Education - Cross-country Skiing - Snowmobiling - Ice Skating - Ice Fishing - Organized Group Tenting - Cabin - Camping - Ironmaster's Mansion - Appalachian Trail Museum

-Picnicking: Many picnic tables are scattered in several locations of the park.
-Charcoal grills, drinking water and restrooms are available.
-Three picnic pavilions, with seating up to 140, may be reserved up to 11 months in advance for a fee.
+Picnicking: Many picnic tables are available throughout the park.
+Charcoal grills, drinking water and restrooms are by the lakes and historic district.
+Three picnic pavilions (seating 80 to 140) may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

-Swimming: Two beaches are open from May 1 to September 30, 8 a.m. to sunset.
+Swimming: The beaches at Fuller and Laurel lakes are open from May 1 to September 30, 8 a.m. to sunset.
 Laurel Beach is swim at your own risk.
-Lifeguards are on duty at Fuller Beach from 11 a.m. to 7 p.m. from Memorial Day weekend until Labor Day unless otherwise posted.
+Fuller Beach has lifeguards on duty from 11 a.m. to 7 p.m. daily between Memorial Day and Labor Day weekends, unless otherwise posted.
 Please follow posted rules for swimming when lifeguards are off duty.

 Swimmers at Laurel Lake and especially at Fuller Lake are advised to exercise caution because of the extreme depths and cold subsurface waters.